Full Coverage Dental Insurance

 What's the cost for full coverage dental insurance?

 - Deductible: This is what you pay before your plan begins to pay.
-Some dental plans have deductibles, such as DPPO plans.
-While many DHMO plans do not.
+Some dental plans—such as DPPO plans—have deductibles, while many DHMO plans do not.

 - Coinsurance: This is the percentage of costs you and your plan share, typically once you’ve met your deductible.
 If your plan doesn’t have a deductible, like a DHMO, you will pay a flat fee for the services you receive.